 Essentially AI will use acquired knowledge in order to increase the chances of success whereas machine learning doesn’t care about success, only increasing accuracy.
 Essentially it learns from data.
 An AI will attempt to solve problems by making decisions.

-Essentially the difference is, AI seeks to serve by achieving successful outcomes.
-Machine Learning is pre-occupied with the consumption of data in order to amass knowledge.
+The difference is, AI seeks to serve by achieving successful outcomes.
+Machine learning is pre-occupied with the consumption of data in order to amass knowledge.

 The application of that knowledge or its outcomes are irrelevant.